timcowlishaw/enxaneta/documentation/ethnography/03_core-ethnographic-concepts-2.md

 - Geertz gained the villagers' trust after the police raid.
 How does the researcher's positionality and level of acceptance influence the quality of participant observation?
 - How does Geertz establish his credibility as an interpreter of Balinese culture?
 How does he handle the tension between being an outsider and an authoritative voice?
 - Geertz does not explicitly discuss his fieldnote process.
 How might he have recorded his observations and experiences during and after the cockfights?
 - Perec's text reads more like raw fieldnotes than a polished ethnography.
-What are the implications of publishing one's fieldnotes directly?
+What are the implications of directly publishing one's fieldnotes?[^1]
 - Geertz's work is rooted in a specific cultural event, while Perec's is a sustained observation over three days.
 How do these differing contexts affect their ability to produce a thick description?
 - How would the use of modern technology, such as digital recording devices, change the process and outcomes of ethnographic fieldwork today?